by G. Jack Urso

 Meanwhile, Back at the Ranch . . .

 Already stunned by the children’s confession, my admission angered Anke and she looked at me as though I was eating dog right then and there.

 The oldest boy put his head back and laughed, almost uncontrollably.
 He laughed at me for admitting I once ate dog, he laughed at Anke for being horrified, and he probably laughed at the Koreans for not knowing how to cook dog properly.
 After that, our relationship improved and he began to talk with me more.
-Nothing serious, but he began to let his guard down.
+Nothing serious, but he started to let his guard down.

-While it seems I am making fun of eating dog, I am an animal rights supporter and have been involved in animal rescue and pet adoption groups, so I don’t toss around what happened lightly, but what happened, happened.
+While it seems I am making fun of eating dog, I am an animal rights advocate and have been involved in animal rescue and pet adoption groups, so I don’t toss around what happened lightly, but what happened, happened.
 I didn’t do so intentionally, but having done so I used it to reach across a cultural and age gap to connect with an immigrant child from a war-torn country.
 In that regard, I have no regrets.

 That white house at the entrance of Houghton College is long gone.
 It has been replaced by a modern, upscale inn which likely services a steady stream of visiting parents and prospective students.
 Whatever happened to the Cambodian family is unknown.
 That angry, young twelve-year-old boy would be about 46 now, and even the youngest child would be about 40.
 If they remember Anke and I at all, we are but long-distant memories shrouded by the passage of the years.
 Time, and life, goes on.

 Well, except for the dog, obviously.